Ly-QAQ1/RALAP/README.md

-# Retrieval-Augmented Label-Attention Prompt Learning (RALAP)
+# Retrieval-Augmented Label-Attentive Prompt Learning (RALAP)

 This repository provides the research code for **Retrieval-Augmented Label-Attentive Prompt Learning for Multimodal Classification with Missing Modalities (RALAP)**.
 RALAP uses retrieved complete multimodal samples as evidence to form dynamic soft prompts for a frozen Qwen2-VL model.